ellennickles/code-your-way-s23/week6/README.md

-- Challenge yourself to refactor a prior sketch that you really enjoyed but feels messy because you ran out or time, have a different understanding of to implement programming concepts, and/or you have inklings that the code could be written in more efficient ways.
+- Challenge yourself to refactor a prior sketch that you really enjoyed but feels messy because you ran out or time, have a different understanding of to implement programming concepts, and/or you have inklings that the code could be written in more efficient ways, i.e. "bad smells"
 - As you refactor, commit notable changes or milestones:
-  - Look for repeating elements for which you can convert into a loop, a function, or a class to make objects.
+  - Look for repeating elements for which you can remove by converting it into a loop, a function, or a class to make objects.
   - Is there any unused code to remove?
-  - Any variables or functions to rename so that someone else reading your code can follow along without necessarily needed to read the comments?
+  - Can you make our code more readable? e.g. Any variables or functions to rename so that someone else reading your code can follow along without necessarily needing comments?
   - But comments are okay too!
 Especially to reinforce your own understanding of programming concepts and how your sketch works.
   - If there’s a lot of code, can you organize separate into different